jdavidpoling/jdavidpoling.github.io/_pages/about.md

 - WildlifeDatasets: An Open-Source Toolkit for Animal Re-Identification (not species specific) [Link](https://openaccess.thecvf.com/content/WACV2024/html/Cermak_WildlifeDatasets_An_Open-Source_Toolkit_for_Animal_Re-Identification_WACV_2024_paper.html)
 - WildlifeReID-10k: Wildlife re-identification dataset with 10k individual animals [Link](https://arxiv.org/abs/2406.09211)

+**Remote Underwater Video**
+---
+We used underwater cameras to study many different aspects of the marine realem, from population counts, habitat condition, behavioral studies and more.
+The most common setup we use is a Baited Remote Underwater Video rig (BRUV).
+BRUVs use stereo-video (two cameras looking forwards) to give us depth perception for distance and length measurements.
+BRUVs are also baited (a BRUV with no bait is a RUV) which attracts individuals to the cameras to increase survey efficiency.
+Using bait is not appropriate for all studies, but as long as it is used in a documented systematic manner, it allows for the generation of large volumes of good data.

 Want to Chat?
 ------